kratik-agrawal/Sweat/README.md

 ## Who We Are

-Just 2 UCLA Sophomores studying Computer Science.
-We have big dreams and high aspirations.
+For the scope of the hackathon, I competed by myself.
+But as we will share, our idea is going to launch very soon, and I have a cofounder Krish Shah.
+After the hackathon we will work together to iterate on our tech development and also business model.
+Together we are just 2 UCLA Sophomores studying Computer Science.
+We have some big dreams and high aspirations.

+About Me
 I, Kratik Agrawal, love innovating.
 I interned at Google last summer and am returning once again this Summer working for Google Ads.
 I have pitched and iterated on many ideas in the past and also have founded my own 501(c)(3) organization.
 I am involved with Bruin Consulting, DevX, and intramural sports on Campus.
 I love working out myself for both the physical and mental benefits.

+About my CoFounder
 I, Krish Shah, am an entrepreneur.
-I have started my own national business and run the business alongside school.
-I am involved with Research on campus and am also a member of Theta Tau at UCLA.
+With the help of others, I have started my own international business in the jewelry industry and run the business alongside school.
+Additionally, I've contributed to the UCLA HCI Lab as a research assistant creating advances in the field of human-computer interaction.
 I am THE target audience for Sweat, I need the thrill and accountability that Sweat provides.

 ## How it Works - The Concept